open-education-hub/oer-internal-template/CONTRIBUTING.md

-# Contributing to Internal Computing and Calculus for Advanced Statistics Resources
+# Contributing to TODO Resources

-These are recommendations when contributing to the contents of the internal `CCAS` (Computing and Calculus for Advanced Statistics) repository.
+These are recommendations when contributing to the contents of the internal repository for the TODO repository.
 They consider contributions to and support code (solutions) and other types of content (Markdown) made via Git.

 Note that this is an internal repository, for evaluation items (assignments, exam papers, quizzes) that are to be kept private.
-If you plan to contribute to actual public content (lectures, tutorials, demos, assignment statements, assignment skeletons), use the [public (OER) repository](https://github.com/open-education-hub/ccas).
+If you plan to contribute to actual public content (lectures, tutorials, demos, assignment statements, assignment skeletons), use the [public (OER) repository](https://github.com/open-education-hub/TODO).

 Although meant to be private, these resources adhere to the principles [Open Educational Resources](https://en.wikipedia.org/wiki/Open_educational_resources): use them, update them, mix them, contribute back.